-Start-Up/Shut-Down
+Start-Up/Shut-Down F3 - Start-Up/Shut-Down

-F3 - Pressing this twice (toggle on then off) will start up your engine.
+Pressing this twice (toggle on then off) will start up your engine.
 When you apply DCC power your MTH PS3.0-equipped engine will remain dark and quiet.
 Since you likely don't want to run the engine this way, simply press F3 twice to start your engine.
 The lights, sound and smoke (if equipped) will come on.
+NOTE: Now your engine will start up just by advancing the throttle.
+But for the F3 functions (Start Up and Shut Down) to operate, the engine not be moving.